-SDSU-IV Campus: Curriculum and Academic Policy
+SDSU Imperial Valley: Curriculum and Academic Policy

-- 1.0 An SDSU-IV Campus Admissions Board shall have authority to apply principles acceptable to the San Diego State Enrollment Services Board in admitting special applicants, especially in regard to Title 5, sec.
-50801 (Adult Special Students). - 2.0 All curricular activities and academic programs of the IVC shall maintain and reflect the traditions and standards of San Diego State University.
-All graduates from the IVC shall be awarded San Diego State University degrees.

-- 3.0 Curricular Procedures: Curricular proposals for new courses, new minors, new emphases, topics courses, and changes in courses, programs, and degrees offered at the IVC shall be initiated either by the IVC or by academic departments or schools of the San Diego campus; however, in either case such initiations shall be approved both by the IVC and by the relevant San Diego campus department or school and college before University review and approval. - 3.1 Furthermore, San Diego campus departments or schools and their colleges shall by committees and periodic reviews share with the IVC the responsibility for the quality of IVC programs and courses. - 3.2 With consultative approval of the relevant academic departments or schools and the Chairs of the Curriculum Committee and Graduate Council of the San Diego campus, the IVC may make minor substitutions in approved programs to fit local needs and faculty availability. - 3.3 Requests to implement an undergraduate degree already offered at the San Diego campus shall be routed as follows: IVC faculty, IVC Dean, San Diego campus department or school, San Diego campus college, academic deans, Committee on Academic Policy and Planning, Committee on Academic Resources and Planning, Undergraduate Curriculum Committee, Senate, the President.
+- 1.0 An SDSU Imperial Valley Admissions Board shall have authority to apply principles acceptable to the San Diego State Enrollment Services Board in admitting special applicants, especially in regard to Title 5, sec.
+50801 (Adult Special Students). - 2.0 All curricular activities and academic programs of IV Imperial Valley shall maintain and reflect the traditions and standards of San Diego State University.
+All graduates from SDSU Imperial Valley shall be awarded San Diego State University degrees. - 3.0 Curricular Procedures: Curricular proposals for new courses, new minors, new emphases, topics courses, and changes in courses, programs, and degrees offered at SDSU Imperial Valley shall be initiated either by the IVC or by academic departments or schools of the San Diego campus; however, in either case such initiations shall be approved both by SDSU Imperial Valley and by the relevant San Diego campus department or school and college before University review and approval. - 3.1.
+Furthermore, San Diego campus departments or schools and their colleges shall by committees and periodic reviews share with the SDSU Imperial Valley the responsibility for the quality of IVC programs and courses. - 3.2.
+With consultative approval of the relevant academic departments or schools and the Chairs of the Curriculum Committee and Graduate Council of the San Diego campus, SDSU Imperial Valley may make minor substitutions in approved programs to fit local needs and faculty availability. - 3.3.
+Requests to implement an undergraduate degree already offered at the San Diego campus shall be routed as follows: SDSU Imperial Valley faculty, SDSU Imperial Valley Dean, San Diego campus department or school, San Diego campus college and dean housing the mirrored degree, Senate, the President (or designee).